9 Spots for a Last-Minute Getaway to Butte County

 Downtown Oroville

 Downtown Oroville is an eight-block, walkable business neighborhood (with free parking!) that boasts a total of 50 shops peddling wares ranging from boutique gifts to outdoor recreational gear and, of course, plenty of food and drink in between.
-While some Chicoans may be surprised to see that a trip down 99 is worth the short drive for a night out, residents of Oroville and its surrounding communities are already enjoying the newly renovated and upgraded options right in their own hometown.
+While some Chicoans may be surprised to see that a trip down Highway 99 is worth the short drive for a night out, residents of Oroville and its surrounding communities are already enjoying the great options right in their own hometown.

 Lower Bidwell Park